Streaming is the future

 Pause here for a second and imagine yourself in your customer’s shoes.

-Imagine you were about to play in an FNM and you knew the store had a feature match table, feature matches that are broadcast live to potentially hundreds (thousands?) of viewers.
+Imagine you were about to play in a Friday Night Magic and you knew the store had a feature match table, feature matches that are broadcast live to potentially hundreds (thousands?) of viewers.
+Imagine the value that a live stream to a Twitch channel adds to an Hour of Devastation prerelease tournament.
+How excited would your players be with a chance to showcase their skills and the exciting new cards?

-Having a stream set up for your events, when done right, can add excitement to an otherwise run of the mill tournament night.
+Having a stream and event coverage set up for your organized play events, when done right, can add excitement to an otherwise run of the mill tournament night.
 This means more players pumped to play in your tournaments, more players talking about your events, and more customers in your shop.

 If you’re running an LGS in a major metropolitan city, chances are you’re competing against a number of other LGS’s for customers every single day, in addition to all the other possible things your customers may want to spend their hobby money on.